viraj-khatavkar/virajkhatavkar.com/storage/articles/1-understanding-the-fire-movement.md

 ---
 id: 1
-title: Understanding the FIRE movement
+title: Understanding the FIRE Movement
 excerpt: FIRE is an acronym for Financial Independence Retire Early.
 The goal is to save enough money to retire early around the age of 35-45 rather than the traditional age of 55-65.
 splash_image: https://res.cloudinary.com/doohrbhlh/image/upload/v1592485809/virajkhatavkar.com/1-understanding-the-fire-movement-1.jpg
+published: 1
 ---

 ## What is this F.I.R.E.
 Movement?